-rage
+Page

-The Territory at a glance 3
+The Territory at a glance

-I. Cor stitutional, legal and political issues 4
+I. Constitutional, legal and political issues

 A. Electoral qualifications 4

-В. Judicial system and human rights 4
+В. Judicial system and human rights 5

 II.
-Buc lget 6
+Budget

 III.
-Eco nomic and social conditions 6
+Economic and social conditions

 A. Transport 9

 В. Communications and power supply 9

 C. Land tenure 9

-D. Employment 9
+D. Employment 10

 E. Education 10

 F. Health care 10

 G. Criminal justice 11

+IV.
+Environment

+V. Relations with international organizations and partners

+VI.
+Future status of the Territory 1

 Note: The information contained in the present working paper has been derived from public sources, including those of the territorial Government, and from information transmitted to the Secretary-General by the administering Power under Article 73 e of the Charter of the United Nations.
-Information was transmitted by the administering Power on 8 December 2016.
-Further details are contained in previous working papers, available from www.un.org/en/decolonization/ workingpapers.shtml.
+Information was transmitted by the administering Power on 10 December 2018.
+Further details are contained in previous working papers, available from www.un.org/en/decolonization/workingpapers.shtml.